qossmic/deptrac/README.md

 ruleset: ~
 ```

-At first lets take a closer look at the first layer (named *Models*).
+At first, lets take a closer look at the first layer (named *Models*).

 Here we decided that our software has some kind of layer called *Models*.
 You assign classes to this layer with the help of *Collectors*.